-The estimated land area (approximately 414 acres) that contributes water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).
+The estimated land area (approximately 530 acres-includes well) that contributes water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).
 The SWAP program's consultant, Potesta & Associates used an interim 2000 feet fixed radius delineation.
 This is generally based on water use for a five year period with consideration given to influencing hydrogeologic factors.

-Physical Integrity of Well or Spring
+Physical Integrity of well or spring

 Well/Spring Name Source Integrity

-Mine Unknown Construction
+Mine source 1 Not Constructed to Standards

-Backup Well Constructed to Standard
+Backup Well Emergency use only